-(3) If ERCOT, in its sole discretion, determines that the TPEA or the TPES for a Counter-Party calculated under paragraphs (1) or (2) above does not adequately match the financial risk created by that Counter-Party’s activities under these Protocols, then ERCOT may set a different TPEA or TPES for that Counter-Party.
-ERCOT shall, to the extent practical, give to the Counter-Party the information used to determine that different TPEA or TPES.
-ERCOT shall provide written or electronic Notice to the Counter-Party of the basis for ERCOT’s assessment of the Counter-Party’s financial risk and the resulting creditworthiness requirements.
+(3) If ERCOT, in its sole discretion, determines that the TPEA or the TPES for a Counter-Party calculated under paragraphs (1) or (2) above does not adequately match the financial risk created by that Counter-Party’s activities under these Protocols, then ERCOT may set a different TPEA or TPES for that Counter-Party ERCOT shall, to the extent practical give to the Counter-Party the information used to determine that different TPEA or TPES.

+(4) ERCOT shall provide Notice to the Counter-Party of the basis for ERCOT’s assessment of the Counter-Party’s financial risk and the resulting.creditworthiness requirements.

-(4) ERCOT shall monitor and calculate each Counter-Party’s TPEA and TPES daily.
+(5) ERCOT shall monitor and calculate each Counter-Party’s TPEA and TPES daily.